todmount/wicca/README.md

    </details>

-5. See the results in table format
+5. See the results in table format:
    ```python3
    results['MobileNetV2'] # direct call to DataFrame will output results for all depth
    rmgr.load_summary_results(results_folder='results', depth = 5, classifier_name='EfficientNetB0') # load csv with specific depth